Skip to content

 How you should budget for travel

-• Start by estimating the costs of major expenses: flights, local transportation, accommodations, meals, and activities.
+1. First, estimate the costs of major expenses: flights, local transport, hotels, meals, and activities.

 2. Use a template or an app:

-• Adjust your plans if you’re spending more or less than anticipated.
+1. Adjust your plans if you are spending more or less than anticipated.

-• Don’t let finances become too big of an issue during your trip, but remain agile to control any concerns you may have.
+2. Don't let money become a big issue on your trip.
+But, stay alert to control any worries you might have.

-Travelling more often and eventually becoming digital nomads would not have been possible without creating and following a travel budget.
+We could not have become digital nomads without a travel budget.
+It allowed us to travel more often.
 We know how much we used to spend each day in our pre-nomad lives, and how much we now spend per day as digital nomads.
-It's essential to understand the numbers in order to make travel a sustainable privilege for the rest of our lives.
+It's essential to understand the numbers to make travel a sustainable privilege for the rest of our lives.

 Conclusion

 Traveling doesn’t have to break the bank.
-By understanding the costs involved, finding ways to save money on travel, and creating a budget, you can enjoy travelling without the financial stress.
+Know the costs, save on travel, and make a budget.
+Then, you can enjoy travel without the stress of debt.

-Start planning and budgeting early, and you'll be able to maximize your travel experience while staying within your financial means.
-Our Travel expense tracker and Travel budget planner can help you achieve your financial goals and make travel planning easier.
+Plan and budget early.
+This will maximize your trip and keep you within your budget.
+Our travel expense tracker (on Notion) and budget planner can help you.
+They will achieve your financial goals and make travel planning easier.
 Happy travels!

 The topic of travelling is close to home for us.
-Ella and I became digital nomads in 2023 in an effort to create a life centred around travel, supported by freelance work.
+In 2023, Ella and I became digital nomads.
+We wanted to travel and work freelance.
 We are fascinated by the digital nomad movement and look forward to sharing what we learn.

 Older Post